PriyamvadaKumar/Xray-Image-Classification-using-Deep-Learning-CNN-Logistic-Regression-Models/README.md

 # Conclusion
-In this project , I showed the multiclass X ray classification to detect Pneumonia and Covid-19 using CNN and a Logistic Regression Model.
+In this project , I showed the multiclass X-Ray classification to detect Pneumonia Covid-19, healthy patients  using CNN and a Logistic Regression Models.